Logan-Martin/Tic-Tac-Toe-Delta-Robot-Arm/README.md

 int button8 = 8;
 int button9 = 9;

-int PowerButton = 1; // may or not use
+int PowerButton = 1; // not being used
-int LCDScreen = 2; // may or not use
+int LCDScreen = 2; // not being used

 Servo servo1;
 Servo servo2;